Rhode Island Avenue–New Carrollton Line: History

 Passengers wishing for local service will have to use routes 83 or 86.

 During the COVID-19 pandemic, the route was relegated to operate on its Saturday supplemental schedule beginning on March 16, 2020.
-However beginning on March 18, 2020, the route was further reduced to operate on its Sunday schedule.
+However, beginning on March 18, 2020, the route was further reduced to operate on its Sunday schedule.
 Also beginning on March 21, 2020, all weekend service was suspended.
 On August 23, 2020, route T14 was restored to its regular weekday schedule but with a reduced Saturday schedule and all Sunday schedule suspended.

 On September 26, 2020, WMATA proposed to eliminate all route T14 Sunday service due to low federal funding in response to the COVID-19 pandemic.
 However, on March 14, 2021, route T14 Sunday service was restored.

+Better Bus Redesign

+In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.

+In April 2023, WMATA launched its Draft Visionary Network.
+As part of the drafts, WMATA proposed to shorten the T14 to terminate at Mount Rainier Terminal, and it was named Route MD252 in the drafts.
+Service to Rhode Island Avenue station would be covered by other Metrobus routes.

+During WMATA's Revised Draft Visionary Network, WMATA renamed the MD252 to Route P42 and the route was changed to operate to Takoma station via the current F1 routing (and proposed MD342 routing) along Chillum Road, La Salle Road, Eastern Avenue NE, Fort Lincoln Drive NE, Joshua Barney Drive, Colmar Manor, and Fort Lincoln.
+Service between the intersection of Bladensburg Road & 38th Street was taken over by Route T18 (renamed to Route P40).
+The current T14 routing between New Carrollton station and the intersection of Bladensburg Road & 38th Street remained the same.
+The change was then proposed during WMATA's 2025 Proposed Network.

+On November 21, 2024, WMATA approved its Better Bus Redesign Network.

+Beginning on June 29, 2025, Route T14 was modified to serve Takoma station via Chillum Road and Fort Lincoln, then follow the current routing between Bladensburg Road and New Carrollton.
+The line was also renamed to Route P41.
+This also partially reincarnates the former Route B9 routing between Colmar Manor and Fort Lincoln.